 Chaga is not a mushroom as we would recognize it, but a white rot fungus that grows on trees rather than up from the soil.
 It’s found in North America, Siberia, and Scandinavia, and has a traditional history of use as medicine.
 It’s boiled in tea and consumed to treat inflammation and cancer in native cultures across Russia, for example.

-Chaga possesses a panoply of polyphenols and triterpenes, also known as phytonutrients, or specific compounds contained in plants, many have which have already been established as medicinal in their antibacterial, anti-toxic, antioxidant, anti-cancer, antiviral, hypoglycemic, hepatoprotective, and immunomodulatory effects.
+Chaga possesses a panoply of polyphenols and triterpenes, also known as phytonutrients, (compounds contained in plants), many of which have already been established as medicinal in their antibacterial, anti-toxic, antioxidant, anti-cancer, antiviral, hypoglycemic, hepatoprotective, and immuno-modulatory effects.

 These include betulinic acid, betulin, ergosterol peroxides, caffeic acid, inonoblin B, trametenolic acid, lupeol, lanosterol, inotodiol, and melanin.

 Chaga, like all mushrooms, contains beta-glucans as its principal source of fiber.
-Beta-glucans are probably the most fortifying and beneficial type of fiber humans can consume, but are present only in mushrooms.
+Beta-glucan is probably the most fortifying and beneficial type of fiber humans can consume, but is present in the largest quantities in mushrooms.
 A great source of fiber helps modulate the immune responses originating from the gut, prevent colon and stomach cancers, and reinforce the mucus lining on the inside of the GI tract, thereby preventing gut-borne pathogens from seeping into the bloodstream.

 Part of chaga’s nutriceutical arsenal are betulin and betulinic acid.
 These names refer to the birch tree (Betula) and the chaga likely gathers these compounds from its parasitical relationship with the hardwood.